xavierloeraflores/wgu-capstone/project_management/Project-Proposal-Plan.md

 Sprint 2: Data Collection ( 2 Weeks )

-- Identify validate the training data sources
+- Identify and validate the training data sources
 - Plan the data collection method
 - Write code scripts to collect the data
 - Store the data in a database for preparation